-How To Turbo Charge Your Local Marketing Strategy In 2018
+How To Turbo-Charge Your Local Marketing Strategy

 Local businesses, confined to a specific local area, find it extremely hard to level the playing field when it comes to competing with businesses that are bigger and better than them.
 That’s understandable- given the fact that the latter has money to splurge on marketing and advertising and the capacity to hog a bigger slice of the marketing pie.
 However, local businesses need to remember that local marketing strategy operates with a different set of marketing tools that can help them get the outreach and exposure that they need to attract customers.
 Here’s how they can get going.